matteo005/Happiness_Project/README.md

 ## Data:
 1. Collected data from:
 Kaggle's World Happiness Report 2015-2021 - [Kaggle](https://www.kaggle.com/mathurinache/world-happiness-report-20152021)
-2. Explored data
-3. Extracted data and cleaned for analysis.
+2. Extracted data and cleaned for analysis.
-4. Created some visualization to understand and to grasp general picture about data by different variables, criteria, and time.
+3. Created some visualization to understand and to grasp general picture about data by different variables, criteria, and time.
         <img width="437" alt="Screenshot 2021-05-24 135358" src="https://user-images.githubusercontent.com/67448948/119387939-a3da2c00-bc97-11eb-9fc9-a861ce5ae4dc.png">
-6. Develop Ho (null hypothesis) and Ha (alternative hypothesis)
+3. Develop Ho (null hypothesis) and Ha (alternative hypothesis)
       Ho: Higher GDP and Higher Happiness index do
-7. Calculated data that is associated  with happiness index and GDP in different countries and regions to answer questions were asked.
+4. Calculated data that is associated  with happiness index and GDP in different countries and regions to answer questions were asked.
-8. Final results of study.
+5. Final results of study.

 ## Tools:
  - Git Bash